microsoft/playwright/docs/src/test-advanced.md

 To launch a server during the tests, use the `launch` option in the [configuration file](#configuration-object).

 You can specify a port via `waitForPort` or additional environment variables, see [here](#configuration-object).
 When a port is specified, the server will wait for it to be available before starting.
-For continous integration, you may want to use the `strict` option which ensures that the port is available before starting the server.
+For continuous integration, you may want to use the `strict` option which ensures that the port is available before starting the server.

-The port gets then passed over over to Playwright as a [`param: baseURL`] when creating the context [`method: Browser.newContext`].
+The port gets then passed over to Playwright as a [`param: baseURL`] when creating the context [`method: Browser.newContext`].

 ```js js-flavor=ts
 // playwright.config.ts